josephthurman/blog-projects/README.md

 * `binomial.py` - A simple but flexible implementation of the binomial options pricing method discussed in [these posts](http://www.josephthurman.com/tag/binomial-model.html).
 The code is taken from the [final post](http://www.josephthurman.com/binomial4.html) in that series.

-* 'nytreviews' - A project analyzing restaurant reviews from the New York Times.
+* 'nytreviews' - A project analyzing restaurant reviews from the New York Times, discussed in [this series](http://www.josephthurman.com/tag/ny-times.html) of posts.